North Versailles Township, Pennsylvania: History

 At one time, North Versailles was served by eight volunteer fire departments.
 Each ward was served by one department, with the exception of Ward 3, which had both the Sunset and South Wilmerding VFDs.
 Ward 4 and 6's fire departments were the Green Valley VFD and Dixon VFD respectively.

 Currently, three fire departments serve the township.
 Crestas VFD serves Crestas Terrace, West Wilmerding VFD serves West Wilmerding.
 The remaining five wards of the township are served by the Fire Department of North Versailles (FDNV) with 2 stations.
 The FDNV has the designation of Station 213 and is currently dispatched by the Allegheny County 911 center.
 Station 1 houses a rescue truck, an engine, and a squad.
-Station 2 houses an engine, and a squad; station 2 also houses the police department tactical vehicle.
-Station 213 also maintains a ladder truck.
+Station 2 houses an engine, and a squad.
 The stations are respectively the former Sunset-Central VFD, Green Valley VFD.
-Now known as FDNV Station 1 & 2.
+They are now known as FDNV Station 1 and 2.

-Fire Department of North Versailles Station 1 is located at 1021 Broad Street and Station 2 is located at 518 Oakhurst Street.
+FDNV Station 1 is located at 1021 Broad Street and Station 2 is located at 518 Oakhurst Street.